anish03/Escape-Problem/README.md

-# Max Flow through a Network
+# Escape Problem

-* Maximum flow through a network using Edmond Karp algorithm (using shortest path)
+* Implemented maximum flow through a network using Edmond Karp algorithm (using shortest path)

-* Maximum flow through a network using Capacity Scaling
+* Implemented maximum flow through a network using Capacity Scaling

-* Maximum flow through a network using Ford-Fulkerson (Depth first search)
+* Implemented maximum flow through a network using Ford-Fulkerson (Depth first search)

 * Implemented the Escape Problem using max-flow.